awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-duration.md

    </AdaptationSet>
    ```

-1. The playback device requests segments using the URL that is defined in the `media` attribute\.
+1. The playback device requests segments using the URL that's defined in the `media` attribute\.
 In the URL, it replaces the `$Number$` variable with the number of the segment, starting with the value of the `startNumber` in the `SegmentTemplate` for the first segment\.

 1. If your playback device needs to determine the most recent segment, it uses this formula: